awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Authentication Tag](../data-format/message-body.md#authentication-tag): MUST be the authentication tag outputted when calculating the encrypted content above.

+The above serialized bytes MUST NOT be released until the entire frame has been serialized.
-Once the entire frame is serialized, the serialized frame MAY be released.
+If this operation is streaming the encrypted message and once the entire frame has been serialized, the serialized frame SHOULD be released.

 If the algorithm suite contains a signature algorithm and this operation is [streaming](streaming.md) the encrypted message output to the caller,